 Landlords and second home buyers are also eligible for the new tax cut but will still have to pay the extra 3% stamp duty that applied under the previous rules.

 Scotland and Wales have also had the thresholds raised on their equivalents to stamp duty.
-In Scotland, the usual £145,000 threshold on land and buildings transaction tax was raised to £250,000 on 15 July.
-A new £250,000 threshold will also apply to land transaction tax in Wales from 27 July.
-The new thresholds will remain in place in Scotland and Wales until 31 march 2021.
+In Scotland, the usual £145,000 threshold on land and buildings transaction tax was raised to £250,000.
+A new £250,000 threshold also applies to land transaction tax in Wales from 27 July.
+The new thresholds will remain in place in Scotland and Wales until 31 March 2021.